-This unit is made up of sand with patches of gravel and clay and these materials are found above the erosive surface that truncates the Tertiary deposits, in some areas they make up the infill of the carved channels (see Figure 3-26).
+This unit is made up of sand with patches of gravel and clay and these materials are found above the erosive surface that truncates the Tertiary deposits, in some areas they make up the infill of the carved channels (see Figure 3-25).
 Therefore, this unit's thickness is highly variable.
-The maximum observed thickness for this unit is in the center of the area, where a deep channel is carved and reaches about 60m (see Figure 3-27).
+The maximum observed thickness for this unit is in the center of the area, where a deep channel is carved and reaches about 60m (see Figure 3-26).
 Outside the area with carved channels, the thickness of U6 is less than 15 meters or non-existing, here the Tertiary units underlay Holocene deposits (U7).

-The unit's irregular base (B6) lies at depths of around 95m below LAT below a paleo-channel in the central area and at around 30m below LAT in the south sector of the area (see Figure 3-28).
+The unit's irregular base (B6) lies at depths of around 95m below LAT below a paleo-channel in the central area and at around 30m below LAT in the south sector of the area (see Figure 3-27).
 In this figure the gridding is tight.
 Where no surface/thickness is mapped it is because no deposits are present or were not recognized for the scope of this work.

-Figure 3-26: Seismic profile of seismic unit, visible as sometime as paleo-channels infill.
+Figure 3-25: Seismic profile of seismic unit, visible as sometime as paleo-channels infill.
 U6 indicated in yellow, from seismic Line 112, marks on the left are every 10 meters, numbers on top are CDPs.

-Figure 3-27: Isopach map of the Pleistocene formations (U6)
+Figure 3-26: Isopach map of the Pleistocene formations (U6) Thickness values in meters.
+Contour interval 5m.

-Figure 3-28: Elevation map of the Pleistocene deposits base (U6).
+Figure 3-27: Elevation map of the Pleistocene deposits base (U6).
+Elevation in meters below LAT.
+Contour interval 10m.

-Seismic unit U6 displays a mostly chaotic (see Figure 3-29) or transparent (see Figure 3-30) facies, although sometimes a more continuous reflector can be identified.
+Seismic unit U6 displays a mostly chaotic (see Figure 3-28) or transparent (see Figure 3-29) facies, although sometimes a more continuous reflector can be identified.
 These internal reflectors generally have reduced spatial continuity and probably correspond to a local transition between clay and sand or gravel.
 In few areas, they can define thin sequences of a succession of subparallel reflectors of high amplitude contrasts.

-Figure 3-29: Seismic profile of U6 as a paleo-channel infill with seismic chaotic facies.

-Profile is MCS x-inline1200\2, B6 indicated in yellow numbers on the left are meters, numbers on top are CDPs.
+Figure 3-28: Seismic profile of U6 as a paleo-channel infill with seismic chaotic facies.
+Profile is MCS x-inline1200_2, B6 indicated in yellow numbers on the left are meters, numbers on top are CDPs.

-Figure 3-30: Seismic profile of U6 as paleo-channel infill with seismic transparent facies

-Profile is MCS 178-x-10000, B6 indicated in yellow, numbers on the left are meters, numbers on top are CDPs.
+Figure 3-29: Seismic profile of U6 as paleo-channel infill with seismic transparent facies Profile is MCS 178-x-10000, B6 indicated in yellow, numbers on the left are meters, numbers on top are CDPs.
 Note: red seabed reflector is from MB data (mistie tables are included in deliverables)

 In places where the unit is less disturbed, near the top, more spatially continuous reflectors can be seen.
-In these cases they might correspond to the base of the Buitenbanken Formation that is possibly present in the area below the seismic unit U7 (see Figure 3-31).
+In these cases they might correspond to the base of the Buitenbanken Formation that is possibly present in the area below the seismic unit U7 (see Figure 3-30).
 In some areas inner reflectors truncate older ones which would confirm the general high-energy environment present at the time this unit was formed.

-Figure 3-31: Seismic profile of U6 as paleo-channel infill with horizontal reflectors visible.
+Figure 3-30: Seismic profile of U6 as paleo-channel infill with horizontal reflectors visible.
 Profile is MCS Line 112-11200c, B6 indicated in yellow, numbers on the left are meters, numbers on top are CDPs